 How do I get this?

-PET CT requires a Consultant referral letter before you make an appointment.
+PET CT requires a consultant referral letter before you make an appointment.

 Is this insured?